 You can list all the content your pop is caching by running

 If you would like to retrieve content you will need the root CID of the DAG container.
-This should have been printed for example when committing the DAG to cache providers.
+For instance, this is printed when committing a DAG to cache providers (

 To retrieve a file and write it to disk, you can use the